5gon12eder/msc-graphstudy/README.md

     kit_logo_en_4c_positiv-rgb.pdf
     kit_logo_en_4c_positiv.pdf

-The archive must contain the files directly at the top-level -- not within a sub-directory.
+The archive must contain the files directly at the top-level &ndash; not within a sub-directory.
 Tell CMake (at configuration time) the location of this ZIP archive via setting the variable `MSC_KIT_BEAMER_ZIP` to the absolute path where the archive can be found and it will get extracted into the build directory as needed without clobbering the global TeX installation on your system.
 (The `./maintainer/configure` script will recognize an environment variable